ovh/docs/pages/web/web-paas/languages-php/xdebug/guide.en-au.md

 ## Objective

 [Xdebug](https://xdebug.org/) is a real-time debugger extension for PHP.
 While usually used for local development, it can also be helpful for debugging aberrant behavior on the server.
-It is available on $partner_full Grid instances running PHP 7.2 and higher.
+It is available on Web PaaS Grid instances running PHP 7.2 and higher.

-As configured on $partner_full, it avoids any runtime overhead for non-debug requests, even in production, and only allows SSH-tunneled connections to avoid any security issues.
+As configured on Web PaaS, it avoids any runtime overhead for non-debug requests, even in production, and only allows SSH-tunneled connections to avoid any security issues.

 ## Setting up Xdebug

 Xdebug is not enabled the same way as other extensions, as it should not be active on most requests.
 Xdebug has a substantial impact on performance and should not be run in a production process.
-Instead, $partner_full runs a second PHP-FPM process with Xdebug that is used only for debug requests, leaving the normal process unaffected.
+Instead, Web PaaS runs a second PHP-FPM process with Xdebug that is used only for debug requests, leaving the normal process unaffected.

 Enable Xdebug by adding the following configuration to the application's `.platform.app.yaml` file: